VectorMethods

 Streaming catalog discovery

-Support discovery, QA, and operations teams that need to find the right moments quickly without relying on brittle manual tags.
+Support discovery, QA, and operations teams that need to find the right moments quickly when legacy tags are incomplete.

 Security incident narrowing

-Reduce broad surveillance or review queues into smaller, defensible sets by combining concept search, visual similarity, and exact metadata filters.
+Reduce broad surveillance footage into smaller, defensible sets by combining concept search, visual similarity, and exact metadata filters.

 Implementation path